ypid/seafile-wiki/Home.md

 ## Sources

-You can build Seafile from our source code package or from Github repo directly.
+You can build Seafile from our source code package or from the Github repo directly.

 * [[Source code version for Seafile releases]]
 * [[Build and Deploy Seafile Server from source]]